Financial-Times/dotcom-page-kit/packages/dotcom-ui-layout/README.md

 | footerComponent | ReactElement                                    | true     | `undefined` | Pass a custom footer                                                                         |
 | contents        | string                                          | true     | `undefined` | A prerendered string of HTML used to insert the page contents when not using JSX composition |

 \* Navigation data is required to render all [header] variants except for `"logo-only"`.
 Navigation data is required to render all built in [footer] components.
+It is recommended to integrate the [navigation package] with your application to get navigation data.

 [header]: ../dotcom-ui-header/README.md
 [footer]: ../dotcom-ui-footer/README.md
 [TNavigationData]: ../dotcom-types-navigation/README.md
+[navigation package]: ../dotcom-server-navigation/readme.md

 ### Custom components